Clean Vehicle Rebate Project (CVRP) Case Evaluations

 Case evaluation requests must set forth all facts that form the basis for a case evaluation.
 If the only basis for a case evaluation request is that the applicant/potential applicant disagrees with the policies set forth in the CVRP Terms and Conditions and/or the Implementation Manual, then there is no basis for a case evaluation request, the case evaluation will be closed, and CSEʼs original decision will stand.

-CVRP applicants whose rebate applications have been approved, cancelled, or denied by the program Administrator, CSE, may request a case evaluation within ten calendar days of the date of approval/cancellation/denial.
-Applicants submitting case evaluation requests are advised to add the California Air Resources Board's email domain, @arb.ca.gov, to their safe senders list.
-Case evaluations should only be submitted for cases where the applicant/potential applicant believes that the CVRP Terms and Conditions and/or the CVRP Implementation Manual were not adhered to by CSE.
+CVRP applicants whose rebate applications had been approved, cancelled, or denied by the program Administrator, CSE, were allowed to request a case evaluation within ten calendar days of the date of approval/cancellation/denial.
+Applicants/potential applicants who submitted case evaluation requests are advised to add the California Air Resources Board's email domain, @arb.ca.gov, to their safe senders list.
+Case evaluations should only have been submitted for cases where the applicant/potential applicant believes that the CVRP Terms and Conditions and/or the CVRP Implementation Manual were not adhered to by CSE.
 Exceptions to the policies will not be made.

 Examples of common reasons for cancellation/denial that exceptions will not be made for, include, but are not limited to: